wizzchris/PythonBasics/oop-basics/README.md

  - Attributes - They are variables or constants that are attached to a object
  - Class Attributes - Are attached to the class and are specific to every instance of that class
  - Inheritance - Ability to inherit all the behavior and characteristics of parent class
+ - Super(). - Super allows me to access to parent methods.
+It is commonely used when you want to use init.

+## Inheritance
+The ability to inherit all the behavior and characteristics of parent class.
+Keeps you DRY and allows you to create systems faster

+## Polymorphsim - Inheritance Polymorphism
+The ability to change method or characteristics in sub-class So a methods make_a_sound can have different behaviours in diffrent classes Smaller forms of polymorphism include:
+- A method that takes in arguments to change output
+- A method that has optional arguments is a form of polymorphism
+- A method or a function that can take any number of arguments is a form of polymorphism

+## Encapsultaion
+Restricting access / making methods / attributes private This allows us to make methods and attributes private.
+This means making something private means it can only be accessed by methods of its own calss
+This can be useful to hide sensitvie information or have behavior that should not be accessed externally.